SamuelFarrel/Reinforcement-Learning-for-Diabetes-and-Hypertension-Treatment/README.md

 # Project Context

-This project is part of the **Final Project for Machine and Reinforcement Learning course** at Fasilkom UI.
+This project is the **Final Project for Machine and Reinforcement Learning course** at Fasilkom UI.
-The goal is to explore how supervised learning can enhance reinforcement learning models in clinical decision-making.
+The goal of this project is to evaluate reinforcement learning models for personalized diabetes and hypertension treatment, and to investigate how supervised learning guidance can improve their clinical performance.

 ---